GordonMatthewson/EPrimeLabJack/README.md

-*Trigger1: A decimal number which will be converted to binary and trigger FIO0-FIO7 *Trigger2 (optional): A decimal number which will be converted to binary and trigger EIO0-EIO7 on the CB15 *“rev_channel” (optional): This parameter recognizes these three strings:
+*Trigger1: A decimal number which will be converted to binary and trigger FIO0-FIO7 *Trigger2 (optional): A decimal number which will be converted to binary and trigger EIO0-EIO7 on the CB15

-**"rev_channel_a”
+*“rev_channel” (optional): This parameter recognizes these three strings **"rev_channel_a”
 **“rev_channel_b”
 **“rev_channel_ab”